By Mike Ratliff

 This put Rahab in the genealogical line of Jesus Christ.
 However, she is still called Rahab the Harlot or Rahab the prostitute in scripture.
 Why?
 Rahab is a trophy of God’s grace.
 She is an example to us all that the good we do that is eternal is always by and through God’s grace.
 When we are weak, yet obedient, God is strong through us.
 That is why James can say that good works will always accompany genuine saving faith.
 As regenerate believers, we must learn this.
 Any works we do in our own abilities are not eternal.
 All of the work God does through us is eternal.

-So to keep me from being too elated by the surpassing greatness of the revelations, a thorn was given me in the flesh, a messenger of Satan to harass me, to keep me from being too elated.
-Three times I pleaded with the Lord about this, that it should leave me.
-But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
-Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
-For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
-For when I am weak, then I am strong.
-(2 Corinthians 12:7-10 ESV)
+7 Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me—to keep me from exalting myself!
+8 Concerning this I implored the Lord three times that it might leave me.
+9 And He has said to me, “My grace is sufficient for you, for power is perfected in weakness.”
+Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me.
+10 Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong.
+2 Corinthians 12:7-10 (NASB)

 There are some who would say that if we are suffering then we must be out of the will of God because of sin in our lives.
 We must not have enough faith because we are ill, or unemployed, or abandoned by a spouse, or injured, or crippled, or abused.
 I have always wondered how those who hold to these beliefs would address the Apostle Paul about the thorn in his flesh.
 Where did it come from?
 It came from God.
 Why?
 Paul had been given much, but to keep him from becoming proud, God sent him something to keep him humble.
 This caused Paul to be weak, but usable by God.
 God’s strength is made perfect in our weakness.
 Paul would not have been nearly as usable to God if he had not been humbled.
 That goes for us as well.